What is Debt Consolidation?

 - Make a list of all your current debts, the amount owed, the interest rate and the APR

 - Review the terms of each debt checking for prepayment penalties

 - Check your credit score and credit report

 - Research your options and check your rates.
-You can check your rate in 3 easy on our platform.
+You can check your rate in 3 easy steps.